zhalderwood/intern-playground/README.md

-# react-playground
+# Intern Playground
-A repo for testing out and learning about React
+A repo for code written during tutorials for my summer 2021 internship.